• Skip to main content

 To fully enjoy your outdoor living space this winter, a heat source should be top priority.
 There are many good options for dependable patio heaters.
 The best choice for you will depend upon your budget (of course!), the size of the space you want to heat, and the style of heater you prefer.

 A free-standing propane heater can be a convenient and cost-effective option.
 You have probably seen these at restaurants with outdoor patios.
-The Mainstays Large Patio Heater heats about 16 square feet of patio or deck space.
+A Tall Large Patio Heater heats about 16 square feet of patio or deck space.
 It is fueled by a standard 20-pound propane tank.
 The stainless-steel construction is durable and rust proof.
 Plus, the Mainstays heater has wheels so you can move it to the perfect spot.

 A fire pit is another popular option.
 The classic fire pits were dug into the ground, campfire style.
 Some fire pits are framed with bricks or cinder blocks.
 Today, most backyard or patio fire pits still burn wood, but they are made of metal.
 These metal fire pits can be easily placed on any deck or patio.
-One of our favorites is the Sunnydaze Crossweave Firepit with Spark Screen.

 A cleaner version of the fire pit is a propane fire pit table.
 This style combines the heat of a fire pit with the style of the modern outdoor living space.
 The table configuration offers a handy place to put your mug of hot chocolate.
 Plus, the cover makes the table more useful when the fire is not burning.